7Cedars/governor-restricted-powers/README.md

 It does this by relating the `AccessControl` to the `Governor contract` by restricting who can propose, vote on and execute proposals along the access control of an external function.

 Why do this?
-- It enables the separation of powers in a DAO along various roles.
+- It enables the separation of powers in a DAO along access roles.
 - This in turn enables the creation of checks and balances between these roles.
 - This is a tried and true approach to safeguarding decentralisation of (social, political and economic) assets in light of their tendency to centralise around informal elites.